 Growth Form: Herbs, shrubs, or trees, variously pubescent with stellate, simple, and/or glandular hairs.

 Leaves: Leaves simple and often palmately lobed to divided, rarely compound (palmate).
 Leaves alternate, rarely opposite.
-Leaves alternate.
-Blades often asymmetrical.
-Blades often palmately lobed to divided, rarely palmately compound.
-Blades palmately lobed or compound.
+Blades often palmately lobed to divided, rarely palmately compound, often asymmetrical.
 Margins usually toothed or lobed.
+Pinnately or palmately veined.
 Nearly always petiolate.
-Stipules deciduous or occasionally persistent.
-Stipules present.
-Stipules usually deciduous.
+Stipules present, deciduous or occasionally persistent.

 Name Published In: Gen. Pl.
 [Jussieu] 271.
 1789 [4 Aug 1789] (1789)